Mapping and Navigation Tools for Ablation

-- CT and MR Imaging of the Atrium and Pulmonary Veins — provides pre-ablation imaging to help doctors locate anatomic features and identify variations in anatomy of the individual heart
+- Computed Tomography (CT) and Magnetic Resonance Imaging (MRI)—provide pre-ablation imaging of the atrium and pulmonary veins to help doctors locate anatomic features and identify variations in the anatomy of the individual heart.

-- Fluoroscopy X-Ray — helps doctors guide mapping and ablation catheters in the body by generating 2D (flat) black and white images, but can't show contours in anatomy, such as the "curve" of a pulmonary vein, and also exposes the patient and doctor to radiation
+- Fluoroscopy X-Ray—helps doctors guide mapping and ablation catheters in the body by generating 2D (flat) black and white images.
+It can’t show contours in anatomy, such as the “curve” of a pulmonary vein, and exposes the patient and doctor to radiation.

-- Pulmonary Vein Venography — helps determine the location of the pulmonary vein ostia, the base of the pulmonary veins, and guide the manipulation of the catheter
+- Pulmonary Vein Venography—helps determine the location of the pulmonary vein ostia, the base of the pulmonary veins, and guides the manipulation of the catheter.

 To learn more about whether catheter ablation is appropriate for you, see Are You a Candidate for Catheter Ablation.